-For instance, when I moved from St. Louis to Boston in August of 1973, I shared a two-bedroom, one bath apartment in Allston, Mass. with three friends.
+When I moved from St. Louis to Boston in August of 1973, I shared a two-bedroom, one bath apartment with three friends.
 We paid $160/month, $40 each.
-I had just finished up at Washington University in St. Louis, a well-regarded liberty arts institution.
-In looking through some old papers in the attic of my parent’s house in 2008, I found a receipt for my final semester at Wash.
-U. from the early 1970s, $1250.
+I had just left Washington University in St. Louis, a well-regarded liberty arts institution.
+In looking through some old papers in the attic of my parent’s house 40 years later I found a receipt for my final semester from the early 1970s, $1250.

 Today, the same apartment that we paid $160 for in Boston is now $1525/month, while a semester at Wash.
 U. in St. Louis is $22,420 and rising.